uxokpro1234/Old-1.12.2-Ncp-fly/README.md

 **Shoutout to the boys for sharing this code with me.**

 ## NcpFly is an Oyvey pasted module designed to "disable" ac in a way, that gives you ability to move(fly) at insane speeds and phase trough bocks.

+**NcpFly** is a sophisticated movement controller module: it hooks into the game loop, updates player motion, synchronizes with the server, and optionally renders server-side positions — a perfect example of **event-driven programming, real-time movement control, and networked game logic**.
 ```
 package me.alpha432.oyvey.features.modules.movement;